Robertk440/master_builder/README.md

 If you found any bugs, would like to contribute, have comments or suggestions, head down to the [issues section](https://github.com/oninross/master_builder/issues) and log it in.
 I will be more than happy to discuss it.

 ##Features to Come
-- CTA button to be on top of table
-- Customizable mobile menu to be either in the header or floating on on the bottom
+- Customizable mobile menu to be a plugin
 - Google Material Design components

 ##Credits